Skip to main content

 The Country Home Investment

 At SteelR, we design and manufacture bespoke steel entrance doors for country homes across the UK.
 Every door is SR3 security rated, Secured by Design accredited and manufactured under ISO 9001 certified quality management.
-[Contact us](/contact) to discuss your country home project.
+For the full bespoke specification picture, see our bespoke steel front doors UK overview, then contact us to discuss your country home project.

 Every door begins with a conversation